-The healthcare workforce is a tired and emotional group following nearly two years on the front lines of an exhausting battle against COVID-19.
+The healthcare workforce is a tired and emotional group following more than two years on the front lines of an exhausting battle against COVID-19.

 The demands placed on them for support have been unrelenting, but overall these data show that there will not be enough healthcare workers in time to meet future needs; this could lead towards disaster if nothing changes soon!